vectordotdev/vector/website/docs/reference/sources/http.md

 ### encoding

-The expected encoding of received data. `text` indicates newline-delimited text, with each line forming a message. `ndjson` indicates newline-delimited JSON, where each line must contain a json object. `json` indicates a JSON payload, which must be a JSON array containing JSON objects.
+The expected encoding of received data.
 Note that for `json` and `ndjson` encodings, the fields of the JSON objects are output as separate fields.

 </Field>